Bird’s Eye View of Liaison Office, Branch Office and Project Office

 2. Branch Office

-All operating expenses of a BO can be met from remittances received from the foreign head office or from the income generated by the BO in India from activities permitted by the RBI.
+All operating expenses of a BO can be met from remittances received from the foreign head office or the income generated by the BO in India from activities permitted by the RBI.
 Profits earned by the BO are freely repatriable subject to payment of taxes.

 - Import/Export of goods;